kinderp/teaster/README.md

 `(teaster) antonio@linux-h1g7:~/dev/teaster> sudo pip install -r requirements.txt`

-# Run and test the ystem
+# Run and test the system

-:warning: teaster is just POC and it is in the early stage of his life.
+:warning: teaster is just a POC and it is in the early stage of his hard life.
 Does not exist any validation for the input requests yet and unit tests cover just a little part of the entire codebase.
+So what teaster does well untill now is: it crashes :boom: and make you feel frustated :)

 ### Run input interface